 Remember that you cannot simply sell a portion of your investment property if you need money, unlike shares or managed funds.
 Be cautious, but remember that record migration rates and a lack of rental homes are important factors encouraging real estate investment.

 Are you willing to get your hands dirty?

-Getting your hands dirty doesn't mean doing the renovation personally.
-It could mean purchasing a property that you're going to subdivide and dealing with town planners to work out the subdivision and have everything passed through the council.
+Getting your hands dirty doesn't necessarily mean carrying out the remodelling yourself.
+Buying a property that you intend to subdivide and working with town planners to plan the subdivision and have everything approved by the council could be involved.

 Risk vs. Reward

-- You can put real estate into a self-directed IRA.
+- Real estate can be included in a self-directed IRA.

-- Although rental income is passive, tenants can be a pain to deal with unless you use a property management company.
+- Even though rental income is passive, managing renters can be difficult if you don't hire a property management firm.

 The Bottom Line